Wissam Eid: Biography

-On 25 January 2008 at 10 a.m., despite his armoured vehicle, a car bomb attack containing an explosive charge of at least 50 kg of explosives killed him, along with his bodyguard and two civilians, and injured dozens of people.
+On 25 January 2008 at 10 a.m., a car bomb containing an explosive charge of at least 50kg of explosives, detonated and killed Eid, despite him being in an armored vehicle.
+The bombing also killed his bodyguard and two civilians, and injured dozens of people.
 The attack occurred in the suburb of Hazmiyeh.
+Even though he was a Lebanese police officer, the investigation of his assassination was never concluded.
+Sources have managed to link his assassination to Unit 121 and to Hussein al-Khalil that committed a large number of political assassinations in Lebanon.